Grelicode/Electric-Furnace-Modeling-Control-and-Experimental-Verification/README.md

 The applied gain and time constants are functions of the flow rate and heater power.

-# Program logic - Python
+# Program logic in Python

 This section presents the most important elements of the program responsible for the mathematical simulation of the electric furnace and real-time communication with the PLC via MQTT.